You are listening to the Sean Hannity Radio Show Podcast.

 It's weird how somebody who was that close would immediately recuse himself and not tell you.

-Why do you have any respect for the law?
+Why would you have any respect for the law?

-Every time I start to finish something, you gotta let me finish.
+Every time I start to finish something, you got to let me finish.

-When it it they got right down to the line, the president gets elected, he recuses himself, didn't even tell the president and set a chain of events in effect that potentially uh could have dire effects on the president because they gave unlimited authority for Mueller to just go in and look at everything.
+When they got right down to the line, the president gets elected, he recuses himself, didn't even tell the president, and set a chain of events in effect that potentially could have dire effects on the president because they gave unlimited authority for Mueller to just go in and look at it.

 I think that's my turn now.